AnnaBDpsy/flexible-snn/README.md

 Two core network architectures are implemented:

-AB model: a minimal sender–receiver setup, where recurrent coupling in the sender shapes coincidence detection in the receiver. ct-AB model: an extended architecture with a control population that modulates the sender, enabling attention-dependent selective routing.
+AB model: a minimal sender–receiver setup, where recurrent coupling in the sender shapes coincidence detection in the receiver. aAB model: an extended architecture with a control population (a) that modulates the sender, enabling attention-dependent selective routing.

 Both models are studied with: